JJaworski93/jjaworski93.github.io/content/posts/addProjectToGit.md

 _git commit -m "*your commit comment*"_

  Now you should add the URL for the remote repository where your local repository will be pushed.
-At the top of your newely created GitHub repository, you will find the remote repository HTTPS URL.
+At the top of your new GitHub repository, you will find the remote repository HTTPS URL.
 It should look similar to: *ht<span>tps://</span>github.com/yourusername/reponame.git*.
 Copy this URL, as you will need it in the next step.
 Next step is to **add a remote (github) location** with this command (remember to replace below URL with the URL that you copied in previous step):

 _git remote add origin ht<span>tps://</span>github.com/yourusername/reponame.git_